JoseLuisPerezCalle/App-Enose/README.md

-Shiny App for eNose
+Repository supporting the publication on deploying and maintaining eNose models through a Shiny app.
 This app allows users to interact with trained eNose models for sample classification and analysis through an intuitive web interface.

 Installation
-Clone the repository
+1. Clone the repository

-Open app.R in RStudio
+2. Open app.R in RStudio

-Run shiny::runApp() in the R console
+3. Run shiny::runApp() in the R console